Close

 All visa-free travelers must present a passport that:

-• Remains valid for at least 3 months beyond departure date
+• Remains valid for at least 3 months beyond your planned departure date from the Schengen Area

 • Was issued within the last 10 years